farst/vanOord_assignment/SERVICE_PRINCIPAL_SUCCESS.md

-# ✅ Service Principal Approach - SUCCESS!
+# ✅ Service Principal Approach - SUCCESS

 ## 🎯 **What We Accomplished**